-AMELIA EARHART’S HISTORIC FLIGHT
+AMELIA EARHART’S HISTORIC ATLANTIC FLIGHT

 In 1928, Amelia Earhart was chosen to become the first woman to fly across the Atlantic Ocean, an endeavor that would bring her international fame and mark a significant milestone for women in aviation.
 The selection was made by publisher, George P. Putnam, who sought to capitalize on the growing interest in aviation and gender equality.
 Earhart’s background as a pilot, combined with her poise and determination, made her an ideal candidate for the flight.